htrajan/ht-drawsteel/Bestiary/Human Scoundrel.md

 **Supernatural Insight**

-The scoundrel can target supernatural creatures and objects within 5 squares, even if they don’t have line of effect.
+The scoundrel can target supernatural creatures and objects within 5 squares, even if they don't have line of effect.